 “The Results: Of the 12K recipients who saw the HTML version and had to go to an external form to leave their feedback, only 18 left a comment.
 Of the 10K users who saw the AMP HTML version, 79 left a comment right in our email.”

-The selector functionality allows the reader to pre-select certain details before being taken through to a webpage, such as flight dates, or the sizes and colors they’d prefer for their winter wardrobe, filtering down the results and showing the potential customer what they want.
+The selector functionality allows the reader to pre-select certain details before being taken through to a webpage, such as flight dates, or the sizes and colors they’d prefer for their winter wardrobe.
+This filters down the results and shows the potential customer what they want.

 Things to consider